sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 	- `WORKER_JOB_ALLOWLIST` contains "codeintel-auto-indexing" (or "all"), and
 	- `WORKER_JOB_BLOCKLIST` does not contain "codeintel-auto-indexing"
 - Ensure that such a container is not failing to start or stay active
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#worker-worker-job-codeintel-auto-indexing-count).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json